kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 sidebar_position: 3
 ---

 This guide takes ~5 minutes and will walk you through running a containerized application using the Kurtosis CLI.
-You'll also inspect your running environment, modify the deployed application, and then run it over Kubernetes.
+You'll install Kurtosis, deploy an application from a Github locator, inspect your running environment, and then modify the deployed application by passing in a JSON config.

 <details><summary>Forget installing!
 Let me do it on Gitpod</summary>